Battle of Seneffe

-The Battle of Seneffe took place on 11 August 1674 during the Franco-Dutch War, near Seneffe in Belgium, then part of the Spanish Netherlands.
-A French army commanded by Condé and a combined Dutch, Imperial, and Spanish force under William of Orange.
+The Battle of Seneffe, 11 August 1674, took place during the Franco-Dutch War, near Seneffe in Belgium, then part of the Spanish Netherlands.
+A French army commanded by Condé confronted a combined Dutch, Imperial, and Spanish force under William of Orange.
 One of the bloodiest battles of the war, over 20% of those engaged on both sides became casualties, and the result is disputed.

 By 1674, Allied forces in the Spanish Netherlands were numerically superior to the French army under Condé, which was based along the Piéton river near Charleroi.
 William took the offensive and sought to bring on a battle by outflanking the French positions, but the broken ground forced him to divide his army into three separate columns.

 Condé launched a cavalry attack on the Allied vanguard, and by midday on 11 August had halted their advance.
 Against the advice of his subordinates, he then ordered a series of frontal assaults which led to heavy casualties on both sides with no concrete result.
 Fighting continued until nightfall, when the French withdrew to their original positions, and William retired the next day in good order.

 Despite heavier casualties, the Allies retained their numerical advantage, and for the rest of the campaign Condé largely remained on the defensive.
 Of the two other battles in Flanders before the war ended in 1678, Cassel was sparked by an Allied attempt to relieve Saint-Omer, and Saint-Denis to prevent the French capture of Mons.